-Some days I am better at actually applying this concept to my life than others.
+"Be the change."
+Some days I am better at applying this concept to my life than others.
 Now as a teacher and a mother, I feel a responsibility to help my children and students be self aware of their role within their communities.
 So my husband and I are trying out small ways we make change.
 Recently, I read about a family that discussed their "highs, lows, and an act of kindness" at the dinner table.
-Dinner in our home had become pretty chaotic, a stepping stone on the way to bath and a dreaded drawn-out bedtime, so we immediately tried it out and it’s made a huge difference not only in our dinner conversation but also our daily actions.
-Some days I volunteer my time or donate materials and other days I just try to send a nice email to someone, smile or refrain from honking in traffic unless fully warranted (which as a former New Yorker takes a lot of restraint).
+Dinner in our home is pretty chaotic, a stepping stone on the way to bath and a dreaded drawn-out bedtime, so we immediately tried it out and it’s made a huge difference not only in our dinner conversation but also our daily actions.
+Some days I volunteer my time or donate materials and other days I just try to send a nice email to someone, smile or in general be more patient.
 Knowing that my family will ask me at the end of the day what I did to change someone else’s day certainly helps me follow through on the commitment.
-If you are looking for ways to explain social movements or protests to your children and the upcoming Women's March on Washington you might want to check out some of these picture books about change within America.
+If you are looking for ways to explain social movements or protests to your children you might want to check out some of these picture books about change within America.

 A is for Activist by Innosanto Nagara - Nagara writes, "P Pea-Pea Peace march!"
 This book is one of the few that highlights several different movements across history.